THE POETRY HIGHWAY

 There is a story which we have heard from several different sources about how the residents of Thornhill took their revenge on the Duke of Queensberry.
 One year, at some time in the late 1800s, obviously feeling the pinch, the duke raised the rents on his properties.
 At around the same time, the statue of Pegasus was to be moved and re-erected in its current position.
 The local labour force was duly drafted in for the job and Pegasus was moved to its new home.
 The only snag was that somehow in the process, the ducal emblem was turned around so no longer was the fiery steed’s head looking in the direction of Drumlanrig, but instead it was presenting its rear end.
 And that’s the way it has stayed ever since.

 Known as ‘The Garden of Cosmic Speculation’, the garden covers thirty acres and, according to Jencks, ‘uses nature to celebrate nature, both intellectually and through the senses, including the sense of humour.’
 This is a garden with a difference and anyone who has visited the Scottish National Gallery of Modern Art in Edinburgh, where Jencks designed the landform at the front, will recognise the terraced swirls that make up part of the garden here.
 The whole thing encompasses forty major areas, including bridges, sculptures and architectural works, as well as a water cascade that tells the story of the universe and a terrace showing the distortion of space and time caused by a black hole!
-Jencks hails originally from Maryland and New England but moved to the UK in the mid-1960s.
+Jencks was originally from Maryland and New England but moved to the UK in the mid-1960s.
 He married Maggie Keswick and with her founded the Maggie’s Cancer Centres before her death from cancer in 1995.
+He died in 2019.